learn-tdd-in/learntdd.in/react/index.md

 {% include tutorial-intro.md %}

 To see how TDD works in React, let's walk through a simple real-world example of building a feature.
-We'll be using React 16.2.0 and a few different testing tools: [Cypress][cypress] for end-to-end tests and [Enzyme][enzyme] for component tests.
+We'll be using React 16.2 and [Cypress][cypress] for end-to-end and component tests.
 You can also follow along in the [Git repo](https://github.com/learn-tdd-in/react) that shows the process step-by-step.
 This tutorial assumes you have some [familiarity with React][react] and with [automated testing concepts](/learn-tdd/concepts).

 The feature we'll build is a simple list of messages.